arduino/Arduino/CONTRIBUTING.md

 ## Issues
 To report a bug or a small enhancement please use the [issue tracker](http://github.com/arduino/Arduino/issues).
 But check the following boxes before posting an issue:

-- [ ] `Your issue is NOT a question about an Arduino sketch.` Sketch questions are handled on the [Arduino Forum](http://forum.arduino.cc/).
+- Issue reports are NOT to be used for questions about an Arduino sketch.
+Sketch questions are handled on the [Arduino Forum](http://forum.arduino.cc/).
-- [ ] `Check if your issue has already been resolved in the` [hourly build](http://www.arduino.cc/en/Main/Software#hourly)
+- Check if your issue has already been resolved in the [hourly build](http://www.arduino.cc/en/Main/Software#hourly)
-- [ ] `Your issue is not a duplicate.` So search for similar open and closed issues and pull-requests.
+- Search for similar open and closed issues and pull-requests.
-- [ ] `Make sure you are working on the right repository.
-See the table below.`
+- Make sure you are working on the right repository.
+See the table below:

 | Issue topic | Report at |
 |-|-|